 Does NC award joint custody?

 Joint legal custody is often awarded to both parents if both parents appear to be responsible enough to make decisions and can communicate with each other to reach decisions.
 If the parties can’t communicate then Judges are reluctant to Order them to do so when there is little prospect of compromise or agreement.
 In those cases a Judge may award Joint Legal Custody, but give one parent final decision making authority.
+It is important to note that joint custody does not necessarily mean 50/50 custody in NC.
 If one parent is not fit to make decisions for a minor child, has shown little interest in doing so, or lives far away then one parent may be awarded primary or sole legal custody.